-"I called him the next day and he told me that.....that I had been pregnant, a few weeks, but I lost the baby because of the injuries I suffered on my back and my abdomen,"
+"I called him the next day and he told me that I had been pregnant, a few weeks, but I lost

 He is sitting with tears.
 Normally I would jump to hold and comfort him, but now, my heart won't let me.
 This must be the second or third time I've seen him cry.
 I think I'm the only person in this world that can ever make him cry.